lizie29u/Deep-Learning/README.md

 The initial model was run using various differnt window size.
 In the end we chose to use a rolling  10 day window to predict the 11th day closing price.
 For comparative purposes, this will be the same for both models

 ## Data Preparation
-The csv files containing historical data of bitcoin closing prices and bitcoin Crypto Fear and Greed Index (FNG) were loaded into separate pandas dataframes and then joined to create a single dataframe.
+Load Csv files into separate pandas dataframes join both dataframes to create a single dataframe.
 The data was split into 70% training and 30% testing, then scaled using the MinMaxScalar and reshaped.

 ## Build and Train the LSTM RNN